ST MICHAEL'S WAY

 Just past the farm, the road bends left but the Way keeps ahead over a stile and down the right-hand edge of a field to a stone stile into another field.
 The route wasn't at all obvious in the second field, but runs virtually due south down the hill to find a stile about two-thirds of the way along the lower edge of the field.
 The stile isn't visible from the top of the field, but an electricity pylon across the valley is a good guide for the right direction.

-An obvious path goes through the wood in the bottom of the valley, emerging into a long narrow field and climbing towards the pylon seen earlier from to other side of the valley.
+An obvious path goes through the wood in the bottom of the valley, emerging into a long narrow field and climbing towards the pylon seen earlier from the other side of the valley.
 To the left of the path was a nice view of the cluster of buildings at Nanceddan Farm (picture 23).

 Over a granite stile and along the right-hand edge of the next field, the path reaches a road, turning left along it for about 100 metres until a signpost on the right points over another granite stile and along an enclosed path.
 This path soon crosses the bottom of a field before climbing up through woods and alongside St Paul's churchyard to join the main street of the small village of Ludgvan in front of the church (picture 24).